cihangir/crdt/README.md

 increment and merge are possible.
 Divergent histories are resolved by taking the maximum count for the counter.
 The value of the counter is the sum of all counts.

+Implementation Differences form the original paper:
+* Instead of incrementing one-by-one, in this package you can give increment count